 The discussion questions are located on the module content page; response to these questions is time sensitive and all 10 are required over the course of the semester.
+Reply posts in which you submit a comment on one other student's posting, for each DQ is also required.
 Access to the discussion questions is closed the same day their module is closed.

-Students are required to answer all of the 10 discussion questions.
+Students are required to answer all of the 10 discussion questions and also respond to one other student's posted answer for each of the 10 discussion questions!
 There will be no extra credit will be given for submitting additional postings.
 The class will be divided into groups for teamwork.
-Four (#5, 6, 7 & 9) of the 10 discussion questions will be written/answered and submitted by the group.
+Four of the 10 discussion questions will be written/answered and submitted by the group, individual student will still need to post their own reply posting to assure maximum points.